 The Firm has built up an enviable reputation both domestically and globally in a variety of important legal disciplines.
 Our attorneys are sought after by leaders in the real property, resort development, banking and capital markets sectors.
 We are highly regarded for our expertise in trust and estate planning, commercial matters, civil litigation, family law, securitization, employment and immigration matters.

-The Firm is consistently ranked a tier one law firm by the leading international ratings publications, including CHAMBERS AND PARTNERS, IFLR 1000, and CITY WEALTH LEADERS LIST, among others.
-Currently, two of the Firm's Partners have been appointed Queens Council (QC).
+The Firm is consistently ranked a tier-one law firm by the leading international rating publications, including CHAMBERS AND PARTNERS, IFLR 1000, and CITY WEALTH LEADERS LIST, among others.
+Currently, two of the Firm's Partners have been appointed Queens Counsel (QC).

 Unique among law firms, GT has all through the years made notable contributions to high public service.
 GT’s former Partners have played critical roles in the Bahamas’ judiciary including three of the nation's past Attorneys-General, the former Chief Justice, several Justices of the Bahamas Supreme Court, and the Chairman of the Judicial Review Commission.
 Other Partners have served the Bahamas government as Senators, a Minister of Labour & Housing, a Gaming Board Chairman, a Water & Sewerage Corporation Chairman, a Broadcasting Corporation Chairman, and the Vice-Chair of the College of The Bahamas.
 Presently, our Partners serve as Chairman of the Utilities Regulatory Commission and the Chairman of the Constitutional Commission.
 This record of service to successive governments and the judiciary is wholly without parallel in the history of the legal profession of the Bahamas.

 IR’s Rising Stars initiative recognises the best talent and next generation of leaders within IR member firms.
 It enables them to build their own international connections and benefit from the various resources the network has to offer.